gasduster99/sppComp/try1/try1_2.md

 program and current process for expanding species composition estimates to species-specific landings can be found elsewhere (Sen 1984, 1986; Pearson and Erwin 1997).
 We briefly summarize the sampling process here.
-Sampling follows a two-stage strati- fied sampling plan (Sen 1986).
+Sampling follows a two-stage stratified sampling plan (Sen 1986).
 Vessels are selected arbitrarily by the port sampler and two 50 or 25 lb clusters of fish are selected arbitrarily from bin(s) containing a single market category.
-The mass sampled depended on the size of individ- ual fish in the landings, with landings consisting of small fish having 25 lbs sampled and those consisting of large fish having 50 lbs sampled.
+The mass sampled depended on the size of individual fish in the landings, with landings consisting of small fish having 25 lbs sampled and those consisting of large fish having 50 lbs sampled.
 The mass of each species in the clusters are recorded.
 The mass sampled relative to the total landing mass is highly